kerautret/ACCV2016DGPTutorial/README.md

 ## List of exercices:

 ### Tuto 1: basic DGTal (see [instructions](tuto1_baseDGtal/README.md))
-The objective of this first exercise is to read input contour point and display it with Board2D.
+The objective of this first exercise is to read an input contour and display it with `Board2D`.

-You will generate result similar to:
+You should obtain something like that:
 <center>
 <a href="tuto1_baseDGtal/results/res.png"><img height=150 src="tuto1_baseDGtal/results/res.png"></a>
 </center>